 The closer you are to the magnetic poles, the better your chances of seeing the Northern Lights.
 Areas like Rovaniemi, within the auroral oval (the ring-like region around the magnetic pole), see auroras more often.

 The intensity and frequency of auroras are linked to the 11-year solar cycle.
-During solar maximum, there are more solar flares and coronal mass ejections, leading to more vibrant auroras and Rovaniemi is an ideal place to capture that.
+During solar maximum, there are more solar flares and coronal mass ejections, leading to more vibrant auroras, and Rovaniemi is an ideal place to capture that.

 No, it is not necessary to book a tour but it is always recommended as you can experience it in different ways with a local guide who will also take you to prime viewing locations.